 The first pair of boots I bought from Golden Fox was the 6-inch Moc Toe Wedge Work Boots.
 I was looking for a work boot that would make long days working in my shop a bit more comfortable than the pair of Timberlands I had worn out.
 This pair from Golden Fox reminded me so much of my Thorogoods that I had to give them a shot.
 I ordered a pair from Amazon.

 As soon as they arrived, I knew I made a solid choice.

 Golden Fox uses quality materials.
 The Moc Toe has a full-grain leather upper that came well-conditioned, even slightly tumbled.
-They took no time at all to break-in.
-They also feature a pigskin collar, which felt extremely comfortable across the back of my legs—a place that I found other boots failed for me.
+They took no time at all to break in.
+They also feature a pigskin collar, which felt extremely comfortable across the back of my legs—a place where I found other boots failed for me.
 Best yet, Golden Fox uses Goodyear welt construction, so replacing the soles when I wore them out wouldn’t be an issue (or so I thought).